 7. Not making space for new relationships

 This is closely related to the previous one.
-You will not be able to move on and make space for a new relationship unless you close your chapter of marriage.
-If you keep going back to them for advice, discussions, interfere in their lives and allow them into yours, neither of you can begin anew.
+You will not be able to move on and make space for a new relationship unless you close the chapter of your marriage.
+If you keep going back to them for advice and discussions, interfere in their lives, and allow them into yours, neither of you can begin anew.
 It’s another obvious instance of an ex-wife ruining a current relationship, or even the possibility of one.

-Things can turn a lot uglier if you make the mistake of not setting boundaries with a toxic ex-wife is when these ties begin to influence your current relationship.
+Things can turn a lot uglier if you make the mistake of not setting boundaries with a toxic ex-wife.
 You really wouldn’t want a jealous ex to spread rumors or talk ill about you or your present partner.
 If a part of you is still hooked on to your past relationship and you decide to start a new chapter by remarrying, it can open a can of worms as your new wife and ex-wife get territorial with one another.

 8. Turning to them during trouble or seeking advice